EdwardAstill/connecty/documentation/user guide.md

 )
 ```

-**Note:** If a force is applied away from the connection's centroid, Connecty automatically calculates the resulting eccentric moments.
+**Note:** If a load is applied away from the connection's centroid, Connecty automatically calculates the resulting eccentric moments.

 ---